alphamarket/zg/README.md

 New Module
 --
 <b>Title</b><br />
-Create new module for project.
+Create new module.
 <hr />
 <b>Description</b><br />
-This command will creates new module and its initial files and directories are:
+This command will creates new module for project and its initial files and directories are:
 * modules/MODULE_NAME
 	* controller
 		* indexController.php